-Congratulations to the members of the Open Space Committee for again providing the Town with a very thorough and valuable updated Open Space Plan.
-The Zoning Board of Appeals endorses the plan and as such recognizes the importance of the plan in setting goals and objectives for the preservation of open space within the Topsfield community.
+Congratulations to the members of the Open Space Committee for again providing the Town with a very thorough and valuable updated Open Space & Recreation Plan.
+The Zoning Board of Appeals endorses the plan and as such recognizes the importance of the plan in setting goals and objectives for the preservation of open space within the Town of Topsfield.

-This Plan will lay a foundation for the Town's on-going land use planning process.
-Although the Zoning Board's role is to hear appeals with respect to permits and grant variances providing relief, the members are cognizant of the goals and objectives of preserving the Town's rural character as so thoroughly summarized in the 2010 updated Open Space Plan.
+The plan will lay a foundation for the Town's on-going land use planning process.
+Although the Zoning Board's role is to hear appeals with respect to permits and grant variances providing relief, the members are cognizant of the goals and objectives of preserving the Town's rural character as so summarized in the 2018 Open Space & Recreation Plan.
 This Board understands that continuing review and examination of the Town's Zoning By-laws is one of the most critical actions that needs to take place within the on-going planning process in order to insure the protection of the Town's rural character and provide protected open space to the residents of Topsfield.

-The Zoning Board of Appeals recognizes the tremendous effort and time consuming work of the members of the Open Space Committee in the development of the 2010 Open Space Plan, and thanks the volunteer members for providing the Town with this important planning tool.
+The Zoning Board of Appeals recognizes the tremendous time and effort of the members of the Open Space Committee in the development of the 2018 Open Space & Recreation Plan, and thanks the volunteer members for providing the Town with this important planning tool.